-- Franklin Park Conservatory and Botanical Gardens - The only botanical garden in the world with a permanent collection of glass artwork by Dale Chihuly.
+- Franklin Park Conservatory and Botanical Gardens - Displays the world's largest collection of Dale Chihuly's glass artwork in a botanical garden.
 Seasonal exhibitions rotate year-round.
-The brand new Scott's Miracle Gro Children's Garden should not be missed if you have the kids with you.
+Make sure not to miss the Scott's Miracle Gro Children's Garden if visiting with the kids!

 - Columbus Museum of Art – This museum, designed by a local architect, features gallery space for the museum's permanent collection, and a bright area for special exhibitions.
 An outdoor sculpture garden and excellent new restaurant make it a great spot to enjoy any time of day.

 - Scioto Mile - 253 acres of parkland in downtown Columbus features miles of multi-use trails stretching from Bicentennial Plaza in the south to North Bank Park in the North.
 This is a great spot to take a stroll and enjoy both the city and nature.
 The country's largest free outdoor climbing wall is accessible from paths along the river at Scioto Audubon Metropark.
 Just east of the Scioto Mile is Columbus Commons, a six-acre park in downtown Columbus with more than 240 programs and events each year.

 - Columbus Zoo and Aquarium – Hand-feed a giraffe at the Heart of Africa exhibit, see a sea lion show at the newest exhibit, Adventure Cove, or see the millions of lights during the holiday season at Wildlights.
-Splash in the wave pool next door at Zoombezi Bay during the summer months.

 - COSI – A top-rated science center with more than 300 interactive exhibits in downtown Columbus.
 Don't miss the American Museum of Natural History Dinosaur Gallery.